 What’s the deal with the concession stand?

 The Oasis concession stand offers a truly great variety of options at what we consider a reasonable price.
-As of 2019, you could get a mini pizza, chips and a drink for $5.
+Last we checked, you could get a mini pizza, chips and a drink for $5.
 Not bad at all!
 Hot dogs, pretzels, nachos, pizza, ice cream bars and more top the list of most-purchased items at The Oasis.